tanyaradzwa20/MarkDown2/index.md

 Hear more about me, subscribe and like on my social media platforms.
 Your support means a lot to mE
 ***
-3. **Now insert an image about yourself with caption of your choice.
+ **3. Now insert an image of yourself with caption of your choice.
 Code to insert an image is below.**

 `![Alt Myself](/Antonios.jpg)`